panzerdev/bm6-battery-monitor/README.md

 For details on how I reverse engineered this, see the below post:
 https://www.tarball.ca/posts/reverse-engineering-the-bm6-ble-battery-monitor/

+# Other Names
+The following product is a BM6 with a different name:
+Sealey Vehicle Finder & Battery Monitor Sensor BT2020

 # Credits
 I wouldn't have been able to create this without the following resources:
 https://github.com/KrystianD/bm2-battery-monitor/blob/master/.docs/reverse_engineering.md